refresh-bio/MKMC/README.md

 IIIIIIIIIIIIIIIIIIIIIIIIII
 ```

-And file `files.txt` containng:
+And file `files.txt` containing:
 ```
 sample1 1_1.fq 1_2.fq
 sample2 2_1.fq 2_2.fq
 sample3 3_1.fq 3_2.fq
 ```
-All the samples are stored in single, unpaired files.
 To have k-mers that were present in each input sample one may use:
 ```
-mkdir -p tmp
-./mkmc -k25 -f fq --thr_rat 1 -- files.txt present-in-all.txt tmp
+./mkmc -k25 -f fq --thr_rat 1 -- files.txt present-in-all tmp
 ```
-The output (`present-in-all.txt`) is then:
+The output (binary `present-in-all.kmcdb`; see `Example` section to see, how to obtain also a text matrix dump) is then:
 ```
 k-mer	sample1	sample2	sample3
 ACCCCTGGGTTTTAACCCACGTACG	1	1	1